 The same principle applies to configuration management too.

 Why do we need idempotency?

-For example, you need to set up A, then set up B after A is finished.
-If setting up A failed, you want to re-run your automation so that it can retry setting up B without trying to create A again (if it tries to create A again, it will fail because A already exists).
+For example, you need to set up A, and then set up B after A is finished.
+If setting up A fails, you want to re-run your automation so that it can retry setting up B without trying to create A again (if it tries to create A again, it will fail because A already exists).